star-bits/star-bits.github.io/index.md

 ## projects:

-- [time-keeper](https://github.com/star-bits/time-keeper) (WIP): iOS alarm app with proper timepicker, dismiss and time-until feature (AppStore)
+- [time-keeper](https://github.com/star-bits/time-keeper) (WIP): iOS alarm app with proper timepicker, dismiss and time-until feature
-- [ui-time](https://github.com/star-bits/ui-time): add a 15-minute countdown timer in the macOS menu bar ([Download](https://github.com/star-bits/ui-time/files/11239541/ui-time.app.zip))
+- [ui-time](https://github.com/star-bits/ui-time): add a 15-minute countdown timer in your macOS menu bar
-- [giftMacro](https://github.com/star-bits/giftMacro): when you need to smash that button in your phone at superhuman speed ([YouTube](https://www.youtube.com/watch?v=bjQaods52NY))
+- [giftMacro](https://github.com/star-bits/giftMacro): when you need to smash that button in your phone at superhuman speed

 ## links: